 Investment of an amount of EUR 2 million in one of the following options:

 - Investment in real estate, land development and infrastructure projects.
-If the investor chooses to invest solely in residential real estate, the investment amount is reduced from EUR 2 million to EUR 1,5 million (the reduction is not applicable if any of the residential real estate was previously used under the scheme);
+If the investor chooses to invest solely in residential real estate, the investment amount is reduced from EUR 2 million to EUR 1,5 million (the reduction is not applicable if any of the residential real estate was previously used under the programme);

 - Purchase/establishment/participation in Cypriot companies or businesses, including the shipping sector on the basis of measurable criteria which will be determined jointly by the Ministry of Finance and the Shipping Deputy Ministry;